 Fat Bike Rentals

 We have a limited number of fat bikes available to rent on a first come basis.
-Rental is $35 for up to 2 hours.
-(A fat bike daily ticket is an additional $16 for members, $20 for public).
+See here for rental rates.
+A fat bike trail pass is also required.

 Please be sure to check the daily grooming report before leaving home and check with staff on arrival to confirm if it is a fat bike riding day, and be prepared to ski or snowshoe if all bikes are out or its too warm or soft for a positive biking experience.
 Rentals are available on a first come basis and cannot be reserved.